 Tobacco not only restricts blood flow, but can lead to serious diseases that may further impair sexual function.

-Medicines can also affect people differently.
+Medications can also affect people differently.
 A drug that decreases sexual performance in one person might not in another.

 Nervous about tomorrow’s sales presentation at work?
-Depressed about a parent’s death?
+Grieving a parent’s death?
 Angry or hurt by arguments with your spouse?
 Any of these can interfere with your feelings of sexual desire.

-The good news is that you can control most of the physical and emotional causes of ED we’ve reviewed here.
-For example, you can:
+The good news is that you can manage most of the physical and emotional causes of ED.

 - lose weight